ChrisTiffin/ct_todo/README.md

 Todo and Notes support for Sublime Text 3
 =========================================

+A formatter that provides simple list ordering and highlighting for sublime.

 ### Features:

 * Format on save for `.todo` and `.notes` files